Lawrence-Chiappelli/python/README.md

 # Python - Cryptography School Assignments

 This repository contains cryptography assignments programmed in Python 3.6 during my enrollment at Stockton University.
+It is intended to be a portfolio repository.

 ## Instructions to quickly run and verify the code:
 1. Copy the desired code